-Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) the source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal
+Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) the source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:

-Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: Other Local Government Level Source(s) of Funds.
-Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: pendix I: Financial Accountability ] I-4: Non-Federal Matching Funds (3 of 3) make u nation Concerning Certain Sources of Funds.
-Indicate whether any of the funds listed in Items I-4-a or I-4-b that up the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes; (b) provider-related donations; and/or, (c) federal funds.
-Select one : No one of the specified sources of funds contribute to the non-federal share of computable waiver costs ne following source(s) are used heck each that applies: Health care-related taxes or fees Provider-related donations Federal funds Fo or each source of funds indicated above, describe the source of the funds in detail: I: Financial Accountability a.
+Other Local Government Level Source(s) of Funds.

+Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:

+I-4: Non-Federal Matching Funds (3 of 3)

+c.
+Information Concerning Certain Sources of Funds.
+Indicate whether any of the funds listed in Items I-4-a or I-4-b that make up the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes or fees; (b) provider-related donations; and/or, (c) federal funds.
+Select one:

+None of the specified sources of funds contribute to the non-federal share of computable waiver costs

+The following source(s) are used

+Check each that applies:

+Health care-related taxes or fees

+Provider-related donations

+Federal funds

+For each source of funds indicated above, describe the source of the funds in detail:

+a.
 Services Furnished in Residential Settings.
 Select one:

-I-5: Exclusion of Medicaid Payment for Room and Board